shreeyasharma1804/notes/kubernetes/OtherObjects.md

     name: secret-volume
 ```

+- Inside the pod, the secret is available as files /etc/secrets/username and /etc/secrets/password

-Note:
+#### Note:
-- If a secret is static: Use env variable
+- If a secret is static, use it as an env variable
-- If a secret can be modified: Use files, since if the secret is updated, the kubelet automatically updates the mounted file contents at kubelet sync time.
-No restart is required
+- If a secret can be modified, use files since if the secret is updated, the kubelet automatically updates the mounted file contents at kubelet sync time and thus no restart is required

 ### Dynamic secret refresh (External vault)

-This allows to store the secrets in a vault and not in the cluster/yaml files
+This approach allows storing the secrets in a vault and not in the cluster/yaml files

-- Approach1: Use cert-manager to create a certificate with a particular CA, CN, SAN etc(The format should be such that the cert is allowed to access sevrets from the vault).
-Create a sidecar which loads this certificate from the secret and fetches the secrets at the rate of refreshInterval.
-Here, every pod is responsible for managing its secrets and the k8s secret object is not used.
+- Approach1: A sidecar which authenticates itself to the vault via, maybe SPIFFE, and keeps refreshing the secret.
+Each pod is responsible to refresh all the secrets it references.
+Overlap might occur if pods use same secrets.

-- Approach2: Use ESO, which updates the k8s secret and all pods mountiung the secret as a file get the renewed cert at kubelet sync interval.
+- Approach2: ESO, which updates the k8s secret objects and all the pods mounting the secret as a file get the renewed cert at kubelet sync interval.
 In both these approaches, the application should handle the file data update, maybe through inotify and update it's in memory cache.

-- Approach3:
-    - Vault with a webhook(The secret should be configured with a namepsace) that calls an endpoint on the cluster.
+- Approach3: Configure the vault with a web-hook which calls an endpoint on the cluster responsible for updating the local secret variable.
-    - The API updates the k8s secret.
-    - The secret update in the vault is acknowledged only after the k8s secret is updated.

-#### External Secrets operators
+### External Secrets operators

+#### SecretStore

-SecretStore: Define how to connect to the secret store with authentication
+- Define how to connect to the secret store with authentication (typically via SPIFFE)

 ```yml
 apiVersion: external-secrets.io/v1